intuitivecomputing/docker-ros/README.md

 ## Basic Usage
 ### Building
-We provide a build script for building and pushing images, usage:
+We provide a `build.sh` script for building and pushing images, usage:
 ```
 usage: ./build.sh image1 image2 ... imageN
 Give the images to build.
 If no image is given, all folders in /dockers will be built.